 - the demand for services and processes that avoid or reduce residential and in-patient care.

 - the participation of users in the planning, organisation and implementation of assistance

-- community oriented and networking
+- community orientation and networking

-Missing Link, also an EU Project from 2007, extended the participation of “experts through experience” in other service areas (poverty and migration).
+„Missing“ Link, also an EU Project from 2007, extended the participation of “experts through experience” in other service areas (poverty and migration).
 “The concept of the methodology experts by experience (EE’s) in social exclusion originated as a response to the missing link between on the one hand the policy makers or the aid providers of all services with which the excluded persons are confronted, and on the other hand the excluded persons themselves.
-This missing link is partly responsible for the fact that exclusion persists.“ In 2007 the trainer course “Train the trainer” for the EX-In-course was designed.
-In this course tandems of professionals (experts by study) and experts through experience are build and taught to conduct the EX-IN-courses.
+This missing link is partly responsible for the fact that exclusion persists.“ In 2007 the trainer course “Train the trainer” for the EX-IN-course was designed.
+In this course tandems of professionals (experts by study) and experts through experience are built and taught to conduct the EX-IN-courses.

 Besides EX-IN F.O.K.U.S. has coordinated the Leonardo da Vinci Pilot-Project WAP (2001 – 2004) as well.
-F.O.K.U.S. was also co-coordinator of the Leonardo da Vinci Transfer of Innovation Projects Missing Link (labour market policy measures to integrate experts by experience in social and medical services), (2009-2011) and of the LdV-Project Pilot projects Motrasup, a modular course for people who are socially excluded with partner from Bulgaria, Greece and Germany (2004-2006).
+F.O.K.U.S. was also co-coordinator of the Leonardo da Vinci Transfer of Innovation Projects Missing Link (labour market policy measures to integrate experts by experience in social and medical services), (2009-2011) and of the LdV-Project Pilot projects Motrasup, a modular course for people who are socially excluded with partners from Bulgaria, Greece and Germany (2004-2006).